-The staff of the Waidner-Spahr Library is proud to announce the creation of The Waidner-Spahr Library Prize for Excellence in First Year Research, designed to recognize and reward first-year Dickinson students who produce exceptional research projects.
+The staff of the Waidner-Spahr Library is proud to announce the third annual Waidner-Spahr Library Prize for Excellence in First Year Research, designed to recognize and reward first-year students who produce exceptional research projects.

-The prize will be awarded each spring to a first-year student who creates an outstanding research project for any class, in any discipline.
-The winning student will receive $100 and a certificate, and the award will be noted on the student's transcript.
+The prize will be awarded each spring to 1 or 2 first-year students who create an outstanding research project for any class, in any discipline during their first semester on campus.
+The winning student will receive $100 and a certificate.
+In addition, the prize will be noted on the winners’ transcripts.

-The awards committee will consider projects that effectively use properly cited research material to examine an engaging question.
-Cited research material should include the student's own research and should not be limited to materials provided by the professor.
+The awards committee will consider projects that effectively use properly cited, independently-selected research material to examine an engaging question.
 All submissions will be assessed against the awards rubric.
 Eligible research projects may include but are not limited to:

 For consideration, students may submit their own work or have their work nominated by a professor or peer.
-Projects should be submitted using the form to the right by early January.
+Projects must be submitted using the form to the right.

-The Waidner-Spahr Library Prize for Excellence in First Year Research was created in 2018 when the library won Credo Reference’s inaugural First Year Experience Library Innovation Award.
-This prize is funded by Credo Reference, Case Western Reserve University, and the Friends of the Library Endowment fund of Dickinson College.
+The Waidner-Spahr Library Prize for Excellence in First Year Research was created in 2018 when the library won Credo Reference’s First Year Experience Library Innovation Award.
+This prize was funded by Credo Reference, Case Western Reserve University, and the Friends of the Library fund of Dickinson College.

-If you have any questions about the submission form or the award itself, please email Chris Bombaro at email@example.com.
+If you have any questions about the submission form or the award itself, please email firstname.lastname@example.org.